Port Moody social wellbeing design guidelines

 How does the policy work?

-This incentive-based policy offers detailed design guidelines and criteria for supporting social connection and wellbeing through five different design opportunities:
+This incentive-based policy offers detailed design guidelines and criteria for supporting social connection and wellbeing through six different design opportunities:

 For each, the guidelines offer detailed guidelines and rationale for designs that support social wellbeing.
 To facilitate the inclusion of these shareds spaces, developers that comply are eligible to receive various incentives, such as reduced parking requirements, or exclusion of the social space from the overall floor area calculation, which helps reduce the cost of adding social features and amenities.